 Step 3: Responding to a formal grievance

-Your workplace should have its own formal grievance process to follow.
+Your workplace should have its own formal grievance procedure.
 This should follow the Acas Code of Practice on Disciplinary and Grievance Procedures, as a minimum.

-If your workplace does not have a formal process, you should follow the Acas Code of Practice.
+If your workplace does not have a formal procedure, you should follow the Acas Code of Practice.

 Anyone who deals with a grievance should be trained for the task.